A Koopman framework for rare event simulation in stochastic differential equations: Rare event simulation for SDEs

 \begin{theorem}[Doob $h$-transform] Let $f \in \mathcal{C}^2$ be strictly positive.
 Let $\Phi(t,x) = \Ex^{t,x}[f(X_T)]$ be the solution to

 Then using the biasing function

 in \eqref{eq:sdealt} will satisfy

 \end{theorem} The proof is provided in Appendix~\ref{app:doobh}.\footnote{As written, Theorem~\ref{theo:doob} does not apply when $f$ is an indicator function.
 This is an artifact of the simple way we have chosen to express the result.
 It is straightforward to modify it by conditioning on the event that $X_T$ enters a particular region; indeed, the Doob transform was originally derived just for conditioned processes \cite{rogers2000diffusions}.
-Also, our numerical experiments will mollify the indicator function in constructing numerical approximations of the Doob transform, such that Theorem~\ref{theo:doob} applies directly.} This choice of biasing results in a zero-variance estimator for $\rho$ since $\rho = \Phi(0,x)$.
+Also, our numerical experiments will mollify \revi{and positivize} the indicator function in constructing numerical approximations of the Doob transform, such that Theorem~\ref{theo:doob} applies directly.} \revi{For more background on the Doob $h$-transform, we refer the reader to, e.g., \cite{rogers2000diffusions,sarkka2019applied}.} This choice of biasing results in a zero-variance estimator for $\rho$ since $\rho = \Phi(0,x)$.
 This result should not be surprising: having access to the exact solution to the KBE enables construction of a Monte Carlo estimator with zero variance, since an evaluation of the solution is, itself, a zero-variance estimator.
 Though this relationship might seem tautological, it provides useful insights for devising efficient rare event simulation techniques.

 Previous approaches recast this problem in terms of optimal control.
 By defining a new function $U(t,x) = -\log \Phi(t,x)$, one can obtain a PDE for $U(t,x)$ by performing a change of variables on the KBE.
 The resulting PDE is known as a \emph{stochastic Hamilton--Jacobi--Bellman} (HJB) equation, which can be reformulated as a stochastic optimal control problem.
 In \cite{hartmann2017variational}, the authors opt to solve the stochastic optimal control problem directly by using this formulation in conjunction with the Donsker--Varadhan variational formula.
 One can further recast the problem in terms of the solution of a system of forward-backward SDEs \cite{kebiri2018adaptive}.
 This approach also admits a cross-entropy interpretation for importance sampling for SDEs \cite{zhang2014applications}.